Parasitism: Fiction

 In Bram Stoker's 1897 Gothic horror novel Dracula, and its many film adaptations, the eponymous Count Dracula is a blood-drinking parasite (a vampire).
 The critic Laura Otis argues that as a "thief, seducer, creator, and mimic, Dracula is the ultimate parasite.
 The whole point of vampirism is sucking other people's blood—living at other people's expense."

 Disgusting and terrifying parasitic alien species are widespread in science fiction, as for instance in Ridley Scott's 1979 film Alien.
-In one scene, a Xenomorph bursts out of the chest of a dead man, with blood squirting out under high pressure assisted by explosive squibs.
+In one scene, a Xenomorph bursts out of the chest of a man, with blood squirting out under high pressure assisted by explosive squibs.
 Animal organs were used to reinforce the shock effect.
 The scene was filmed in a single take, and the startled reactions of the actors were genuine.

 The entomopathogenic fungus Cordyceps is represented culturally as a deadly threat to the human race.
 The video game series The Last of Us (2013–present) and its television adaptation present Cordyceps as a parasite of humans, causing a zombie apocalypse.
 Its human hosts initially become violent "infected" beings, before turning into blind zombie "clickers", complete with fruiting bodies growing out from their faces.